-A. Eligible Properties.
+- A. Eligible Properties.
 A project is eligible for a prospective conversion if the project is currently receiving assistance through a Mod Rehab contract that is either in its initial or renewal term.
 For retroactive conversions, a project is eligible to convert if the project previously had a Mod Rehab contract that expired or terminated on or after October 1, 2006.
-Properties that were previously assisted under a Mod Rehab contract where the HAP Contract has been terminated by the Administering PHA due to non-compliance are ineligible to participate under this Notice.
+Properties that were previously assisted under a Mod Rehab contract where the HAP Contract has been terminated by the Administering PHA due to non-compliance are ineligible to participate under this Notice. - B. Physical Condition.
+For PBRA conversion, unless provided explicit approval by HUD, the owner must provide evidence that the project meets the minimum threshold requirements of "decent, safe, and sanitary" housing.
+An owner must submit the project's most recent HQS or REAC score as evidence that the project meets this minimum threshold requirement.